Waterford Crystal: Revival attempts

-The Department of Agriculture and Technical Instruction, led by Sir Horace Plunkett, had sponsored John St John Lyburn's experiments at replicating the Waterford Glassworks style of glass at a small glassworks built at the Greater Cork International Exhibition of 1903.
-Lyburn was later sent to discuss a 1912 proposal by the principal of Waterford's Central Technical Institute to provide instruction in glassmaking, which was followed by a 1913 proposal for commercial production within the school.
-The expert input was that it was not yet time for Waterford people to resume glassmaking, but there was discussion with an American investor seeking a glass factory location in Ireland.
+The Department of Agriculture and Technical Instruction for Ireland, led by Sir Horace Plunkett, had sponsored John St John Lyburn's experiments at replicating the Waterford Glassworks style of glass at a small glassworks built at the Greater Cork International Exhibition of 1903.
+Lyburn was later sent to discuss a 1912 proposal by the principal of Waterford's Central Technical Institute to provide instruction in glassmaking, which was followed by a 1913 proposal for commercial production within the school and there was discussion with an American investor seeking a glass factory location in Ireland.
 The Bishop of Waterford and Lismore, Richard Sheehan, was opposed to foreign investment due to the risk of "foreign influences", and the investor was not persuaded to set up in Waterford.

 In 1933, a Belgian company explored opening a finishing plant in Waterford, and this was discussed with the Minister for Industry and Commerce, Seán Lemass, who was keen to secure a glass factory for Waterford.
 The Belgian project did not proceed but in 1935 a Dublin jeweller, Bernard J. Fitzpatrick, approached a senior official in the Department of Industry and Commerce about an Irish glass-making concept, and in 1937 a local group proposed a project to involve the German company of Otto Maetz of Düsseldorf.
 This latter was studied by Lemass, still Minister for Industry and Commerce, and the Irish representative in Berlin, Charles Bewley, but was not realised.
-Meantime, in 1938 Fitzpatrick approached a Czech friend and supplier, Karel (Charles) Bacik, (Note: Karel Bacik is a grandfather of Irish senator Ivana Bacik) who had four glass factories, about setting up in Waterford.
-Bacik expressed interest but could not move to Ireland due to have commitments to a young family, and further discussions were delayed by World War II.
+Meantime, in 1938 Fitzpatrick approached a Czech friend and supplier, Charles Bacik, (Note: Charles Bacik is a grandfather of Ivana Bacik, elected leader of the Labour Party in 2022.) who had four glass factories, about setting up in Waterford.
+Bacik expressed interest but could not move to Ireland due to his commitments to a young family, and further discussions were delayed by World War II.